 You also get additional items with this set, a carrying case, and batteries and the body of the rangefinder is water-resistant too!

 Features You Should Consider

 This is one of the first things that you want to be of excellent quality in any rangefinder.
-A rangefinder that has inferior quality optics should never be on your list if you want to hit your target well.
-Not just the optics, all its components, and attributes, such as magnification, angle compensation, and lens.
+A rangefinder that has inferior-quality optics should never be on your list if you want to hit your target well.
+Not just the optics, but all its components, and attributes, such as magnification, angle compensation, and lens.

 This is why you will need something that will be able to calculate the angular distance between you and your prey.